alejandrofdez-us/DataCenter-Traces-Datasets/README.md

 | assigned_mem                  | double     |       | [0, _]                                |
 +--------------------------------------------------------------------------------------------+
 ```
 One sampled dataset is found: sum value of each column grouped every 300 seconds as original.
+For computing CPU_usage, we used core_count usage of each virtual machine.
 Every column includes the total consumption of the whole data center virtual machines.
+There is a version of each file including timestamp (from 0 to 2591700, in 300 seconds timestep), and other version without timestamp

 ### Figures
 Some figures were generated from these datasets